 Interest expense, net, was \$6.2 million for the Successor Period and \$52.8 million for the Predecessor Stub Period.
 Interest expense, net, was \$76.4 million for the unaudited six months ended December 31, 2020.
 The \$17.4 million change is a non-cash decrease in interest related to the Shareholder Notes which were paid in full in connection with the closing of the Business Combination.
-See Note 8, Borrowings, to the consolidated financial statements included elsewhere in this prospectus.
+See Note 8, Borrowings, to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.